sashastadler/crunge-notes/Notes/Adventure Log.md

 The crew leaves Souhold and enters Obol.
 In [De Cuivre](Locations/De%20Cuivre.md), the crew signs a contract and gets their worth evaluated (see PC's pages for their worth in gildas).

 On the way to Siege Richesse, [O.T.W.M.](Characters/PCs/O.T.W.M..md) notices the group is being followed by a large bird.
 Everyone stops to fight the enormous bird.
 Cusdakesh falls 60 feet and is fine.
 It gets away after some fighting.

+Set up camp in a cave.
+Some bounty hunters came by asking for Alphonse.
+They were killed by [Lilianna](Characters/NPCs/Lilianna.md).

+### Jan 2, 2022 - Session 28

+[Lilianna](Characters/NPCs/Lilianna.md) reveals that she is (was?) engaged to [Alphonse](Characters/PCs/Alphonse%20Steele.md).